 Making fine adjustments between font styles of a typeface using FontLab.

-Since my concept has evolved with the target audience becoming designers, at this stage it’s necessary to iterate towards a desktop application instead of a webapp.
+At this stage it’s necessary to iterate towards a desktop application instead of a webapp to allow designers to work offline.

 This iteration also features the introduction of the “Stage” slider to tell the platform which stage of the process you’re in.

-Although the modal wouldn’t end up staying, the use of color to indicate AI features ended up being a great highlight.
+Although the modal wouldn’t end up staying, the use of color to indicate AI features ended up being an important feature.

 This platform should be seeking to empower the designer, however they want to work.
 To obstruct their design process with a pop-up goes against that.
 I mapped out a more circular workflow for the design process with AI seamlessly integrated into it.